elasticsoftwarefoundation/elasticactors/README.md

 * **2.5 - 5.1** to **5.2** or later:
   * The tracing module now integrates with Spring without the need to explicitly import the `TracingConfiguration` class.
     See [how to instrument Spring beans in the section below](#instrumenting-spring-beans).
+  * Metrics and Logging settings are now only enabled for undeliverable messages and messages that use the reactive streams protocol (such as Subscriptions) if explicitly configured.

 ## Basic configuration